APB I2C SLAVE

 • FIFO flush capability

-• I2C enable/disable control
+• I2C operations enable/disable control

 Block Architecture